 * Alexander Memorial Coliseum.
 The Georgia Institute of Technology (a.k.a.
 Georgia Tech) has played basketball here at “the Thrillerdome” since 1956, and recently completed a renovation.
 This building, named for legendary football coach Bill Alexander, also hosted the Hawks from their 1968 arrival from St. Louis to The Omni’s opening in 1972, and again from 1997 to 1999 while Philips was built on The Omni’s site.
 965 Fowler Street NW, Arts Center stop on MARTA.

 * Bobby Dodd Stadium at Historic Grant Field.
 The oldest stadium in Division I-A college football?
-It sure doesn't look it, having been modernized several times since its 1913 opening.
+It sure doesn’t look it, having been modernized several times since its opening just about 100 years ago, on September 27, 1913.
 Dodd, who played at the University of Tennessee and coached at Georgia Tech (first as an assistant to Alexander, then as head coach), is one of only 3 people elected to the College Football Hall of Fame as both a player and a coach.

 A few steps away, over the North Avenue Bridge (over I-75/85) at 61 North Avenue NW, highlighted by a huge neon letter V, is The Varsity.
 No visit to The A-T-L is complete without a stop at The Varsity.
 Basically, it’s a classic diner, but really good.
 Be careful, though: They want to keep it moving, much like the Soup Nazi on Seinfeld and its real-life counterpart The Original Soup Man, and also Pat’s Steaks in Philadelphia.

 * Non-Sports Sites.
-There's the Atlanta Cyclorama and Civil War Museum, 800 Cherokee Avenue SE, which tells the true story of that fire you saw in Gone With the Wind.
-At the other end of the spectrum, giving all people their equal due, is the Martin Luther King Jr. National Historic Site at 449 Auburn Avenue NE, which includes Dr. King's birthplace/boyhood home, the Ebenezer Baptist Church where he and his father Martin Sr. preached, and his tomb.
+There’s the Atlanta Cyclorama and Civil War Museum, 800 Cherokee Avenue SE, which tells the true story of that fire you saw in Gone With the Wind.
+At the other end of the spectrum, giving all people their equal due, is the Martin Luther King Jr. National Historic Site at 449 Auburn Avenue NE, which includes the house that was Dr. King’s birthplace and boyhood home, the Ebenezer Baptist Church where he and his father Martin Sr. preached, and his tomb.
 The King Memorial stop on MARTA serves both the King Center and the Cyclorama.